jsiarto/11ty-boilerplate/README.md

 # 11ty Boilerplate

-Super basic 11ty starter to get you moving in the right direction and gently introduce you to some core features like
+Super basic [11ty](https://www.11ty.dev) starter to get you moving in the right direction and gently introduce some core features like *Passthrough File Copy* for handling images and stylesheets, *layouts*, and templating with [Liquid](https://shopify.github.io/liquid/) and [Markdown](https://www.markdownguide.org).

+## Quickstart

+1.